 Berry Trifle Recipe

-This Berry Trifle recipe is perfect for a healthy, Mother’s Day dessert, or for any special occasions when dessert must be enjoyed by all!
+This Berry Trifle recipe is perfect for a healthy, Mother’s Day dessert, or for any special occasion when dessert must be enjoyed by all!

 Trifle (TRI-fuhl) – The word “trifle” comes from the old French term “trufle,” and literally means something whimsical or of little consequence.
 A proper English trifle is made with real egg custard poured over sponge cake soaked in fruit and sherry and topped with whipped cream. (source)